awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

    To stream the output to an Amazon CloudWatch Logs log group, select the **CloudWatch output** box\.
 Type the log group name in the box\.

-1. In the **SNS notifications** section, you can optionally enable Systems Manager to send notifications about command statuses using Amazon Simple Notification Service \(Amazon SNS\)\.
-If you choose to enable this option, you need to specify the following:
+1. In the **SNS notifications** section, you can optionally allow Systems Manager to send notifications about command statuses using Amazon Simple Notification Service \(Amazon SNS\)\.
+If you choose to turn on this option, you need to specify the following:

    1. The IAM role to start Amazon SNS notifications\.